dimaMachina/graphql-eslint/website/src/pages/rules/scalar-leafs.md

 ---
 description:
-  "A GraphQL document is valid only if all leaf fields (fields without sub selections) are of scalar or enum types.\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL document is valid only if all leaf fields (fields without sub selections) are of scalar or enum types.'
 ---

 # `scalar-leafs`